harvardnlp/sent-conv-torch/README.md

   * `test scores` with test scores,
   * `opts` with model parameters,
   * `model` with best model (as determined by cross-validation)
+  * `embeddings` if nonstatic model type, with the updated word embeddings

 ## Results

-The following results were collected with the same training setup as in Yoon's paper (same parameters, 10-fold cross validation if data has no test set, 25 epochs).
+The following results were collected with the same training setup as in Kim (2014) (same parameters, 10-fold cross validation if data has no test set, 25 epochs).

 ### Scores